 - Fighting bribery and corruption

-- To ensure that it operates according to the highest ethical standards, Ford:
+- To make sure that it operates according to the highest ethical standards, Ford:

 - implements clear bribery and corruption policies, as well as procedures for reporting breaches of law or policy